-DAYTONA BEACH, Fla., April 12, 2021 – The LPGA Foundation, whose mission is to empower, inspire and transform the lives of girls and young women through the game of golf, announced today a three-event LPGA Leadership Academy schedule for 2021.
+DAYTONA BEACH, Fla., March 17, 2022 – The LPGA Foundation, whose mission is to empower, inspire and transform the lives of girls and young women through the game of golf, announced today a four-event LPGA Leadership Academy schedule for 2022.

-The schedule will cover the breadth of the United States with two-day academies taking place in Michigan, California and New Jersey.
+The schedule will cover the breadth of the United States with two-day academies taking place in Michigan, New Jersey, Virginia and Washington.
 Each LPGA Leadership Academy will host 40 girls aged 13-18.

 The LPGA Leadership Academy uses the game of golf as a platform and learning tool to: